DominikMatuszek/internship-task-openx/README.md

 ![Model training curves after use of a Hyperband](plots/tuner_fail.png)

 Because of that, I've decided to remove class balancing from the model to see what happens.
 Apparently, it was able to perform much better than before.
-I've also decided to use random search instead of hyperband, as it was much faster.
+I've also decided to use random search instead of hyperband, as it was faster.
 Models tested by the random search can be found in the `hyperparameter_tuning` directory.

 ![Model training curves after removing class balancing](plots/curves.png)